APSR 2020 will take place in the World Heritage Site of Japan’s Ancient Capital “Kyoto”.

 Japan’s cherry blossoms are famous the world over, but the fall foliage in Kyoto is perhaps even more beautiful.
 While the cherry blossoms at their peak are almost excessively lovely, even tawdry in their obvious appeal, the fall foliage is a more restrained beauty that grows on you the more you look at it.
 And, while catching the cherries in peak blossom takes incredible luck (because they only peak for a few days a year), the fall foliage lasts up to two months starting from mid October.

 There are so many must-see attractions and activities in Kyoto: Buddhist temples, Shinto shrines, Japanese gardens, a night in a ryokan, Japan’s exquisite traditional accommodation, a meal in a Japanese restaurant, an evening stroll through the Gion entertainment district, and some great old Kyoto shops.
-On the other hand, if you'd like to you can join Kyoto's throngs, wind your way through the crowded Nishiki Market or flip through comics at the Kyoto International Manga Museum.
+On the other hand, if you would like to you can join Kyoto's throngs, wind your way through the crowded Nishiki Market or flip through comics at the Kyoto International Manga Museum.
 However you choose to spend your day, your experience will be unique to Kyoto.

 There are many places where once can enjoy authentic Japanese cultural experiences in Kyoto.
 Such as a dressing up in a Kimono with the assistance of professional kimono dressers, rediscover Japanese elegance with traditional tea ceremony or flower arrangement, renew your mind with a Zen meditation, enjoy Japanese Sake tasting, or dinner with Mailko and more.
-Please enjoy experiencing the traditional culture of Japan in the many traditional temples and sites which can be found only in Kyoto.
+Please enjoy experiencing the traditional culture of Japan in many traditional temples and sites which can be found only in Kyoto.
 For further information on what kind of things you can experience in Kyoto;

 As Japan's former capital and seat of the imperial court for over a thousand years, Kyoto offers a rich culinary tradition.
 The local food culture is diverse and ranges from aristocratic “kaiseki ryori” course dinners, to the vegetarian “shojin ryori” of monks and the simple “obanzai” home style cooking.
 Regular Japanese food that is not necessarily associated with Kyoto in particular, such as ramen, sushi and udon, is also available across the city.